rit-sse/governing-docs/constitution.md

 Committee heads may be removed by the Primary Officers for failing to fulfill the responsibilities of their position.
-The Primary Officers may vote to place the Committee Head on a probationary period, the length of which should be determined based on the nature of the Committee Head’s behavior.
+The Primary Officers may vote to place the Committee Head on a probationary period, the length of which should be determined based on the nature of the Committee Head's behavior.
 Should a decision be reached, the candidate shall be informed of the verdict and the probationary period shall begin.